fernandovmp/statistics-calculator/README.md

 As to iOS installer, no schedule.

 # Features
-- Sum of all items values of the sample
+- [x] Sum of all items values of the sample
-- Sum of squares of all items values of the sample
+- [x] Sum of squares of all items values of the sample
-- Mean, median and mode calcule
+- [x] Mean, median and mode calcule
-- Population and sample standard deviation
+- [x] Population and sample standard deviation
-- Population and sample variance
+- [x] Population and sample variance
+- [x] Normal distribution density
+- [ ] Frequency table
+- [ ] Export and import sample

 # Getting started
 ## Requiriments